Feature Matrix

 | Multi-Tenant Portals | ||

 Data as of February 2026.
-Enterprise features based on publicly available vendor documentation and pricing tiers.
+Features based on publicly available vendor documentation and pricing pages.
+Slab's SOC 2 status is not publicly confirmed.
+Enterprise features for both tools vary significantly by pricing tier.

 Strengths & Weaknesses